 Retail trade sales were virtually unchanged (±0.5%)* from June 2016, and up 1.9 percent (±0.5%) from last year.
 Nonstore retailers were up 14.1 percent (±1.2%) from July 2015, while Health and Personal Care Stores were up 7.8 percent (±2.3%) from last year. [view full report]

-The first chart below is a log-scale snapshot of retail sales since the early 1990s.
-I've included an inset to show the trend in this indicator over the past several months.
+The chart below is a log-scale snapshot of retail sales since the early 1990s.
+The two exponential regressions through the data help us to evaluate the long-term trend of this key economic indicator.

 The year-over-year percent change provides another perspective on the historical trend.
 Here is the headline series.

 Here is the year-over-year version of Core Retail Sales.

 Retail Sales: "Control" Purchases

 The next two charts illustrate retail sales "Control" purchases, which is an even more "Core" view of retail sales.
 This series excludes Motor Vehicles & Parts, Gasoline, Building Materials as well as Food Services & Drinking Places.
 The popular financial press typically ignores this series, but it a more consistent and reliable reading of the economy.

 Here is the same series year-over-year.
 Note that the current level is fractionally below the highlighted values at the start of the two recessions since the inception of this series in the early 1990s.